Rahul0Singh0/React/4_HangmanGame/README.md

 * This will done using useState() special function or called React hooks.

 ## React Hooks:
-React Hooks are special functions that let you "hook into" React state and lifecycle methods from function components.
+* React Hooks are special functions that let you "hook into" React state and lifecycle methods from function components.
 It will perform designated task.
+* You can't execute hook inside a callback.(useState())

 # Conditional Rendering
 ## React Router Library: